 In many cases, someone might start as a young adult alcoholic and become a functioning alcoholic.
 Or they may be an intermediate familial alcoholic who may need to be rushed to the ER after a binge-drinking session.
 Either way, it is vital to spot the signs of alcohol abuse as early as possible and seek treatment.

-Find Help and Healing at Serenity Grove Recovery
+Find Help for a Functioning Alcoholic at Serenity Grove

 At Serenity Grove, our mission is to help people conquer their addictions and go on to live happier and more fulfilling lives.
 As a family-owned residential clinic, we provide end-to-end care, including detox, residential and outpatient treatment, and even continuing care services.
 Along with medication-assisted treatment, we offer evidence-based and holistic therapies carefully tailored to each client’s case history, recovery goals, and unique needs.